 A Finnish education official once said, “We trust our teachers.
 They are the experts, and we give them the space to teach in the way that suits their students best.”

 Because of this trust, the relationship between students and teachers is strong and respectful.
-Teachers focused on helping every child succeed instead of comparing students against each other.
+Teachers focused on helping every child succeed rather than comparing students to each other.

-In many education systems students goes home with heavy workloads, Finnish children had little homework.
+In many education systems, students go home with heavy workloads, but Finnish children have little homework.
 A 2014 OECD report showed that students in Finland spent an average of only 2.8 hours a week on homework, one of the lowest rates in the world.

 Instead of spending long nights studying, children spent time with their families, played outdoors, or followed hobbies.
 This balance helped reduce stress and supported mental well-being.